Stephen W. Kearny: Career

 In 1833, Lieutenant Colonel Kearny was appointed second in command of the newly organized 1st Dragoon Regiment.
-The U.S. Cavalry eventually grew out of this regiment, which was re-designated the 1st United States Cavalry in 1861, earning Kearny his nickname as the "father of the United States Cavalry".
+The U.S. Cavalry eventually grew out of this regiment, which was re-designated the 1st United States Cavalry in 1861, earning Kearny his nickname "father of the United States Cavalry".
 The regiment was stationed at Fort Leavenworth in present-day Kansas, and Kearny was promoted to the rank of colonel in command of the regiment in 1836.
 He was also made commander of the Army's Third Military Department, charged with protecting the frontier and preserving peace among the tribes of Native Americans on the Great Plains.

 By the early 1840s, when emigrants began traveling along the Oregon Trail, Kearny often ordered his men to escort the travelers across the plains to avoid attack by the Native Americans.
 The practice of the military's escorting settlers' wagon trains would become official government policy in succeeding decades.
 To protect the travelers, Kearny established a new post along Table Creek near present-day Nebraska City, Nebraska.
 The outpost was named Fort Kearny.
-However, the Army realized the site was not well-chosen, and the post was moved to the present location on the Platte River in central Nebraska.
+However, the Army realized that the site was not well chosen, and the post was moved to its present location on the Platte River in central Nebraska.

 In May 1845, Kearny marched his 1st Dragoons of 15 officers and 250 men in a column of twos out the gates of Ft.
 Leavenworth for a nearly four-month-long reconnaissance into the Rocky Mountains and the South Pass, "the gateway to Oregon."
-The Dragoons traveled light and fast, hauling 17 supply wagons, driving 50 sheep, and 25 beefs on the hoof (cattle).
-Kearny's Dragoons covered nearly 20 mi a day and upon their approach to Ft.
-Laramie they had traveled nearly 600 mi in four weeks.
+The Dragoons traveled light and fast, hauling 17 supply wagons and driving 50 sheep and 25 cattle.
+Kearny's Dragoons covered nearly 20 mi a day.
+Upon their approach to Ft.
+Laramie, they had traveled nearly 600 mi in four weeks.
 "Barely two weeks later Kearny and his troopers stood atop South Pass, held a regimental muster on the continental divide, and turned toward home."
-Marching his Dragoons down the Rocky Mountains, past the future site of Denver Colorado, then Bent's Fort, then onto the Santa Fe Trail.
-When they arrived back to Ft.
+He marched his Dragoons down the Rocky Mountains, past the future site of Denver, Colorado, then Bent's Fort, then onto the Santa Fe Trail.
+When they returned to Ft.
 Leavenworth on August 24, 1845, they had successfully conducted a reconnaissance of over 2,000 mi in 99 days.
 "The march of the 1st dragoons was truly an outstanding example of cavalry mobility."